slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 I gave to him during our meetings.
 On Winter 2020 we continued working on a reading course in Topological Manifolds following the classical book of Lie, extending the material from the DRP project.
 </p>

+## Other relevant Teaching experience <a name="other"> </a>

+During 2015 I volunteered as instructor of conversational basic Spanish for students travelling to Central and South America Spanish-speaking countries under the program <a href="http://cel.uwo.ca/students/impact/index.html">Impact Experience Program </a>
+at Western.
+Students are part of projects that impacts a community abroad.
+Impact Experience offers all students at Western and its affiliates access to unique co-curricular opportunities to support community projects around the world.

+I have also been a tutor for High-school and College students supporting their learning experience in most of the courses in Mathematics and Statistics.
+I provide my help both in-person or online to students around the world.
+I started the <em> MathForce </em> project; a group providing math support to students in the London, ON. community by connecting high-school students and graduate math students.